PostHog/posthog.com/contents/blog/clickhouse-vs-postgres.md

 Technically, database engines are nothing new.
 MySQL has plenty of engines, although it is typically used with just InnoDB.
 Postgres technically only operates using a single engine, though the Postgres team is building a new engine called [zheap](https://www.percona.com/live/19/sessions/zheap-the-next-generation-storage-engine-for-postgres), specifically designed to optimize the `UPDATE` function.

-The difference between Postgres and ClickHouse engines are similar to the broader comparisons of the databases — Postgres champions a one-size-fits-all approach, while ClickHouse expects users to harness specialized engines when carrying out certain data fetches.

 For ClickHouse, engines are a core feature.
 ClickHouse should be instructed to utilize a specialized engine depending on your data needs, and that engine could dramatically optimize results.
 Notably, different materialized views could have different engines, such as `AggregatingMergeTree()` or `SummingMergeTree()`, form-fitted to that materialized view’s purpose.

 ClickHouse also has specialized engines — `MaterializedView`, `Merge`, `Dictionary` etc. — that are used ephemerally to move, merge, or export data.
 For instance, the MaterializedView engine is able to create a new materialized view much faster than a generalized engine (not to operate it, however; the materialized view will utilize its own engine).

-#### What is Vectorized Query Execution?

-Vectorized Execution, originally championed by the [MonetDB](https://www.monetdb.org/) team, batches data to achieve bulk processing.
-While there are some third party [Postgres extensions](https://github.com/citusdata/postgres_vectorization_test) to achieve Vectorized Query Execution, ClickHouse is built around it, processing data on every CPU while better utilizing the CPU cache and SIMD CPU instructions.
+Clickhouse's engines utilize vectorized execution, originally championed by the [MonetDB](https://www.monetdb.org/) team.
+Vectorized query execution batches data to achieve bulk processing.
+While there are some third party [Postgres extensions](https://github.com/citusdata/postgres_vectorization_test) to achieve a similar effect, ClickHouse is built around it, processing data on every CPU while better utilizing the CPU cache and SIMD CPU instructions.

 ### Postgres and its sharding problem